Gareth2YuSheng/hwh-frontend/docs/README.md

 ## Setting Up the Project

+Best to setup the [backend](https://github.com/Gareth2YuSheng/hwh-backend) of the project before this.

 ### 0. Downloading the Github Repository

 If you have already downloaded and unzipped the Github Repo, please skip ahead to the next steps.